Maciej Klich: Early life

-Maciej Klich was born on February 28, 1958, in Krakow.
-Klich moved to Częstochowa in his early childhood due to his father's job transitions.
+Maciej Klich was born on 28 February 1958, in Kraków.
+Klich moved to Częstochowa in his early childhood due to his father changing jobs.
 Later, in 1964, Klich moved to Katowice.
-Klich, who was born with heart issues, was required to be hospitalised regularly during his childhood.
-Klich was a part of scouting throughout his childhood.
+Klich also took part in scouting throughout his childhood.

 Early Adulthood

 In 1976, Klich graduated High School nr.
 1. Nicolaus Copernicus in Katowice.
-For his school-leaving exam in 1976, he wrote a genesis about the fall of fascism in Italy as his school-leaving exam.
+For his school-leaving exam in 1976, he wrote a genesis about the fall of fascism in Italy.
 The genesis would be distinguished as one of the best exam projects in Silesia in 1976.
-From 1976 to 1977, he studied at the Department of Metallurgy at the AGH University of Science and Technology in Krakow.
+From 1976 to 1977, he studied at the Department of Metallurgy at the AGH University of Science and Technology in Kraków.
 Klich later switched majors, and began studying Social Sciences at the University of Silesia in Katowice between the years 1977 and 1981.
 After graduating from the University of Silesia, he began to study architecture at the Silesian University of Technology from 1981 to 1984.